 The short answer is yes.
-Varicose Veins are bad because of the damage that can occur in legs and ankles.
-Not only that, but the way in which varicose veins are formed could mean that you are in need of different diet that may be lacking essential vitamins or you may need lifestyle changes that will reduce future health problems.
+Varicose veins are bad because of the damage that can occur in legs and ankles.
+They can also signify a larger issue, such as, lacking essential vitamins.
+It may also be necessary to make lifestyle changes to reduce future health problems.

-Dermatitis: Although most people get varicose removed so that the unappealing large veins in the legs are no longer visible, there are other side effects that could happen if the varicose veins are left unchecked.
+Although most people get varicose removed so the large veins are no longer visible, there are other side effects if left untreated.
 Varicose veins can lead to a skin disease called dermatitis.
 At first the disease will look like an itchy rash, but after some time it could affect your lower legs or ankles, causing bleeding or ulcers if the skin is irritated.